Tyagdit/noobis/README.md

 - TLS verification is used on both outgoing and incoming requests
 - Docker and raw_exec plugins are enabled on the clients

+#### Prometheus

+- Collects metrics from Consul server agents, all Nomad agents and envoy sidecar proxies configured for it
+- To configure an envoy sidecar proxy in a nomad job to be queried by prometheus, it needs to have:
+    - A port mapping in the `network` stanza specific to prometheus
+    - A **consul** meta tag `prometheus_port` with the value of the host port from the above port mapping
+    - `envoy_prometheus_bind_addr` in the sidecar proxy config set to the service port from the above port mapping
+    - See the [jobs/countdash.nomad](/jobs/countdash.nomad) job file for an example

 ## Todo

 - [x] DNS record setup